ValentinaBianco/spoter-embeddings/README.md

 Same as with SPOTER, this model works on top of sequences of signers' skeletal data extracted from videos.
 This means that the input data has a much lower dimension compared to using videos directly, and therefore the model is quicker and lighter, while you can choose any SOTA body pose model to preprocess video.
-This makes our model lightweight and able to run in real-time (for example, it takes around 40ms to process a 4-second 25 FPS video inside a web browser using onnxruntime)
+This results in a much lower input dimension, making the model faster and more efficient, with real-time processing capabilities (e.g. processinga 4-second 25 FPS video takes approximately 40ms using onnxruntime within a web browser).

 ![Alt Text](http://spoter.signlanguagerecognition.com/img/datasets_overview.gif)

-For ready to use datasets refer to the [Spoter] repository.
+For ready-to-use datasets refer to the [SPOTER] repository.

-For best results, we recommend building your own dataset by downloading a Sign language video dataset such as [WLASL] and then using the `extract_mediapipe_landmarks.py` and `create_wlasl_landmarks_dataset.py` scripts to create a body keypoints datasets that can be used to train the Spoter embeddings model.
+For optimum results, we recommend building your own dataset by downloading a Sign language video dataset such as [WLASL] and then using the `extract_mediapipe_landmarks.py` and `create_wlasl_landmarks_dataset.py` scripts to create body keypoints datasets that can be used to train the Spoter embeddings model.

 You can run these scripts as follows:
 ```bash